 Contact: ABP Southampton, Vessel Traffic Services, Ocean Gate, Eastern Docks, Southampton, SO14 3QN.
-Tel: 02380 608208. www.southamptonvts.co.uk.
+Tel: 02380 608208.
+Website southamptonvts.co.uk

+Before contacting VTS by telephone, please consider whether the answer to your question can be found on the website.
 Keep your VHF tuned to Ch 12, the Port working frequency, and listen for traffic information from the Harbour Master’s Operations Room, Call Sign ‘Southampton VTS’ (Vessel Traffic Services).
 The VTS Centre guards Ch 9, 12, 14, 16, 20 and monitors Ch 71 and 74.

 Most large ships travel at a speed of between 10-15 knots whilst in the Solent and Southampton Water.
 The lower limit will vary from ship to ship and is ‘as safe navigation permits’.
 For various reasons, ships travel faster than you might think, even in congested areas.
 Light, partially loaded or unevenly trimmed ships may require to maintain a higher ‘as safe navigation permits’ speed in order to remain under full control.

 A ship that is slowing down does not steer well; it needs the propeller action on the rudder to respond.
 When the ship’s engines are put ‘full astern’, its manoeuvrability will be affected.
 Remember that it takes time and considerable distance for a ship to stop.
 There are numerous other small vessels operating within the Port of Southampton.
 Watch out for ferries, hydrofoils, tugs towing barges, especially at night, when unlit barges may remain invisible.

 What can you do?
 Avoid sailing in the main navigational channels and fairways, especially in poor visibility.
 Obey Rule 9 of the ColRegs for conduct in narrow channels by keeping to the starboard side of the channel and crossing only when this does not impede the passage of a large vessel that can safely navigate only within the narrow channel.

 Be visible.
 At night make sure your navigation lights can be seen.
 If you see the navigation lights of a vessel and you think you haven’t been seen, get out of the way.
 Remember, from the bridge of a loaded container ship or large tanker, the Master or Pilot will lose sight of you a third of a mile ahead, although you can see the ship at all times.